oliverkenny/laptop-setup/README.md

 # Laptop Setup Script

-This PowerShell script automates the installation of essential developer tools on a Windows machine using [Chocolatey](https://chocolatey.orgript Does
+This PowerShell script automates the installation of essential developer tools on a Windows machine using [Chocolatey

+---

+## ✅ What This Script Does
 - Installs common development tools:
   - Visual Studio 2022
   - VS Code